13 Dec Who should you trust for VAT advice? Here’s how you find the right accountant

-It’s unreasonable to expect your accountant to be on the end of the phone any time of the day or night.
+It’s unreasonable to expect your accountant to be at the end of the phone at any time of the day or night.
 If you’re finding that it’s difficult to get into contact with someone, there should be alarm bells ringing.
 If emails or calls go regularly unanswered, they’re not the firm for you.

 When you’re speaking face to face or on the phone, pay attention to how they speak to you.
 Are they generous with their time and their knowledge?
 Or can’t they get rid of you quick enough?
 VAT advice is so important for the successful operation of any business, you shouldn’t trust it to just anyone.